mmagnus/PyMOL4Spliceosome/README.md

 ## External

-You can also download sessions for single steps prepared by the Nagai lab: <https://www2.mrc-lmb.cam.ac.uk/groups/nagai/resources/>
+You can also download sessions for single steps prepared by the Nagai lab: <https://www2.mrc-lmb.cam.ac.uk/groups/nagai/resources/> and here <https://github.com/maxewilkinson/Spliceosome-PyMOL-sessions>

 # Acknowledgement